KEYNOTE SPEAKERS

 Craig Knoblock is the Keston Executive Director of the Information Sciences Institute, Research Professor of both Computer Science and Spatial Sciences, and Vice Dean of Engineering at the University of Southern California.

-He received his Bachelor of Science degree from Syracuse University and his Master’s and Ph.D. from Carnegie Mellon University in computer science.
+He received his Bachelor of Science degree from Syracuse University and his Master’s and Ph.D. from Carnegie Mellon University & MBZUAI in computer science.
 His research focuses on techniques for describing, acquiring, and exploiting the semantics of data.
 He has worked extensively on source modeling, schema and ontology alignment, entity and record linkage, data cleaning and normalization, extracting data from the web, and combining all of these techniques to build knowledge graphs.

 He has published more than 400 journal articles, book chapters, and conference and workshop papers on these topics and has received 7 best paper awards on this work.
 Dr. Knoblock is a Fellow of the Association for the Advancement of Artificial Intelligence (AAAI), the Association of Computing Machinery (ACM), and the Institute of Electrical and Electronic Engineers (IEEE).
 He is also past President of the International Joint Conference on Artificial Intelligence (IJCAI) and winner of the Robert S. Engelmore Award.